deis/deis/CONTRIBUTING.md

     this uses tmux to setup a test cluster that you can easily kill and start for debugging.

-To make it more formal it looks something like this:
+To make it more formal, it looks something like this:

     {type}({scope}): {subject}